© Unofficial Royalty 2025

 April 28, 1676 – Birth of King Fredrik I of Sweden, born Prince Friedrich of Hesse-Kassel at Kassel, Landgraviate of Hesse-Kassel, now in Hesse, Germany

-Fredrik I was King of Sweden from 1720 until his death in 1751.
+Fredrik I was King of Sweden from 1720 until he died in 1751.
 However, he was also Prince Consort of Sweden from 1718 to 1720 and Landgrave of Hesse-Kassel from 1730 until his death.
-In 1700, Fredrik married his first cousin Luise Dorothea of Brandenburg but she was sickly and died childless in 1705.
-In 1715, Fredrik married Ulrika Eleonora of Sweden but their marriage was childless.
-After the death of her brother Karl XII, King of Sweden in 1718, Ulrika Eleonora succeeded him.
+In 1700, Fredrik married his first cousin, Luise Dorothea of Brandenburg, but she was sickly and died childless in 1705.
+In 1715, Fredrik married Ulrika Eleonora of Sweden, but their marriage was childless.
+In 1718, after the death of her brother Karl XII, King of Sweden, Ulrika Eleonora succeeded him.
 Ulrika Eleonora wrote a letter to the Riksdag in 1720, informing its members of her desire to abdicate in favor of her husband on the condition that she should succeed him if he should die before her.
-Her husband acceded to the Swedish throne as Fredrik I, King of Sweden and Ulrika Eleonora became Queen Consort.
+Her husband acceded to the Swedish throne as Fredrik I, King of Sweden, and Ulrika Eleonora became Queen Consort.
 Fredrik I reigned for 31 years and survived his wife by ten years.
-After suffering several strokes, he died on March 25, 1751, aged 74,
+After suffering several strokes, he died on March 25, 1751, aged 74.

 Unofficial Royalty: King Fredrik I of Sweden

+The scandalous story of King Christian VII of Denmark, his wife Queen Caroline Matilda, and Johann Friedrich Struensee has been told in several novels including Norah Loft’s The Lost Queen (1969) and Per Olov Enquist’s The Visit of the Royal Physician (1999) and also in the Danish film A Royal Affair (2012) which was nominated for the Academy Award for Best Foreign Language Film.
 Because he was known for a new kind of therapy for mental illness, Struensee was called to treat King Christian VII of Denmark.
 Struensee could handle Christian’s instability, a great relief to the king’s advisers.
-Because of Christian VII’s confidence in him, Struensee gained political power and he also became the lover of Christian’s ill-treated wife Caroline Matilda of Wales (the sister of King George III) whose marriage was less than satisfactory.
-Eventually, Queen Dowager Juliana Maria, Christian’s stepmother, maneuvered a coup that brought about the fall of Struensee and discredited Caroline Matilda.
+Because of Christian VII’s confidence in him, Struensee gained political power, and he also became the lover of Christian VII’s ill-treated wife, Caroline Matilda of Wales, the sister of King George III, whose marriage was less than satisfactory.
+Eventually, Queen Dowager Juliana Maria, Christian VII’s stepmother, maneuvered a coup that brought about the fall of Struensee and discredited Caroline Matilda.

 Unofficial Royalty: Johann Friedrich Struensee, favorite of King Christian VII and lover of Queen Caroline Matilda